-ARSA believes this paragraph must contemplate the fact that there may not be any deficiencies.
-The language now reads that the repair station is guilty whether or not the TSA's observations are correct.
+The association believes this paragraph should contemplate the fact that there may not be any deficiencies.
+The language now reads that the repair station is guilty whether or not the TSA's observation is correct.
 Therefore, the association recommends that the paragraph read: